 - Civil fraud & asset recovery

-Nathan has been instructed in some of the most high-profile and substantial Commercial Court fraud cases in recent years (for both claimants and defendants), including:
+Nathan has been instructed in some of the most high-profile and substantial fraud cases in the English High Court in recent years (for both claimants and defendants), including:

-Nathan’s involvement included substantial pre-trial applications (for worldwide freezing relief (or its discharge), Norwich Pharmacal orders, and cross-examinations on assets), as well as appearing at the lengthy trials of the Fiona Trust, Novoship and Otkritie cases, in various subsequent Court of Appeal hearings, and in ancillary committal, enforcement and related proceedings (in the Commercial Court, Court of Appeal and the Supreme Court of Gibraltar).
+Nathan’s involvement in these long-running cases included substantial pre-trial applications (for worldwide freezing relief (or its discharge), Norwich Pharmacal or other pre-trial/third party disclosure orders, security for costs, and cross-examinations on assets), as well as appearing at the lengthy trials of the Fiona Trust, Novoship, Otkritie and National Bank TRUST cases, in various subsequent Court of Appeal hearings, and in ancillary committal, enforcement and related proceedings (in the Commercial Court, Court of Appeal and the Supreme Court of Gibraltar).

-Other recent fraud cases also include acting for Network Rail in a ‘phantom worker’ case; and for the owners of retail outlets in a claim arising from an alleged invoicing fraud.
+Other recent fraud cases also include acting for Network Rail in a ‘phantom worker’ case; for the owners of retail outlets in a claim arising from an alleged invoicing fraud; and for bondholders in relation to alleged deliberate defaults on the instruments.

 - Commercial dispute resolution

-Nathan has a special interest in, and particular experience of, working as part of a team of lawyers in major commercial litigation.
+Nathan has a special interest in, and particular experience of, working as part of teams of lawyers in major commercial litigation.
 This has included appearing in some of the biggest Commercial Court cases of recent years, including:

 - the Fruit Shippers (Molestina v.
 Ponton) case;

-- the BCCI (Three Rivers) v.
+- BCCI (Three Rivers) v.
 The Bank of England action;

 - Novoship UK v.
 Mikhaylyuk & ors;